ryankurte/jfsm/README.md

  - Example State Machines are located in the /examples directory.
  - To run the jfsm utility locally, use `node lib/jfsm.js`
  - To install the jfsm utility globally, use `npm install -g ./`, then call `jfsm` to execute
  - To generate and compile the example state machines in c, use `make language-c`.
+Outputs will be placed in the ./outputs folder.
-Outputs will be placed in the outputs folder.
+ - To generate and compile the example state machines in c#, use `make language-csharp`.
+Outputs will be placed in the ./outputs folder.
  - For example commands, check out the makefile.

 ##Usage
-`jfsm --file [statemachine.json] --output [output directory]`
+`jfsm --file [statemachine.json] --lang [language] --output [output directory]` nb. file and language (lang) arguments are required.
+Output folder defaults to './outputs'.

 ##Semantics